 - Save you money on penalties and interest.

 - Have a tax expert on your side.

 - You will have to pay for the services.

 If you owe a lot of money to the IRS, it can help to have a tax relief company on your side.
 The best tax relief companies have tax lawyers and enrolled agents on staff, provide a money-back guarantee and charge competitive rates.

-“The truth is that most taxpayers don’t qualify for the programs these fraudsters hawk, their companies don’t settle the tax debt, and in many cases don’t even send the necessary paperwork to the IRS,” according to the FTC.
-“Adding insult to injury, some of these companies don’t provide refunds, and leave people even further in debt.”
+As in every industry, some scammers provide little to no value for their expensive fees.
+The FTC warns, these companies “don’t settle the tax debt, and in many cases don’t even send the necessary paperwork to the IRS.”
+Adding insult to injury, some companies don’t provide refunds and leave people even further in debt.

 Tiffany Hsu no longer writes for SuperMoney.
 In addition to her work at SuperMoney, Tiffany covered breaking news for New York Times and economic news for The Los Angeles Times.
 She is a UC Berkeley graduate and earned an M.B.A. from Columbia University.